 If you are experiencing symptoms of the human form of Lyme disease, make an appointment to talk with your doctor as soon as possible.

-The speaker politely replied, “People rarely see the tick, but it happens—just look at the thousands of cases we diagnose annually in the U.S.” About 30,000 cases each year are reported to the CDC; however, the majority of Lyme diagnoses go unreported.
+Unfortunately, people often don’t see the tick, but it happens—just look at the thousands of cases diagnosed annually in the U.S. About 30,000 cases each year are reported to the Centers for Disease Control and Prevention; however, the majority of Lyme diagnoses go unreported.
 It is estimated that 300,000 people contract Lyme disease each year.

-One of the reasons this happens is that tick bites are painless.
-There’s no significant irritation right away (though later, inflammation at the site of attachment is common).
+One of the reasons ticks may go unnoticed is that tick bites are painless.
+There’s usually no significant irritation right away.
+Later, inflammation is common at the site of attachment.
 Tick bites fly under the radar of the body’s defenses.

-Ticks need to feed for 48 hours to transmit Lyme disease.
-This is why I stressed last week that you need to frequently check yourself and your pets for ticks—particularly after you’ve been in a high-risk area like grassy fields or woods.
+It is thought that ticks need to feed for 36-48 hours to transmit Lyme disease.
+This is why I stress that you need to frequently check yourself and your pets for ticks—particularly after you’ve been in a high-risk area like grassy fields or woods.

 Timing matters immensely.
 If you remove a tick that has only been attached for a few hours, there’s little chance of tick-borne disease transmission.

-This is also how tick preventative products work to protect (mostly) against tick-borne disease.
-Usually the products will cause the tick to die or fall off before the 48-hour mark.
+This is also how many tick-preventative products work to protect against tick-borne diseases.
+Usually, the products will cause the tick to die or fall off shortly after it bites—well before the 48-hour mark.

-To summarize, just because you’ve never seen a tick on your dog does not mean that he cannot have contracted Lyme disease.
+Just because you’ve never seen a tick on your dog does not mean that he or she cannot have contracted Lyme disease.
 Most of the time we never see the tick that transmits the disease.

 When you hear the words “Lyme disease,” perhaps the thing that pops into your mind is the classic red bullseye rash.

-If you do see a rash, it will continue to grow because the bacteria, which are called spirochetes (and look like little corkscrews), are literally screwing themselves through the tissue.
-At some point (scientists aren’t sure when or why), the bacteria stops disseminating through the skin, turns, and goes into the rest of the body—the joints and the nervous system.
-Really no body system is off-limits.
+If you do see a rash on your dog, it will continue to grow because the bacteria, which are called spirochetes (and look like little corkscrews), are literally screwing themselves through the tissue.
+At some point (scientists aren’t sure when or why), the bacteria stop disseminating through the skin, turn, and go into the rest of the body—the joints and the nervous system.
+Really, no body system is off-limits.

 While this is great news for dogs, don’t let your guard down.
-Dogs who manifest clinical signs are sick, painful dogs, and a small percent can go on to develop a potentially fatal kidney disease called Lyme nephritis, which I explain in point 7 below.
+Dogs who manifest clinical signs are sick, painful dogs, and only a small percent develop Lyme nephritis.

 8. Dogs with Lyme disease are not protected against future Lyme disease.

-On the contrary, infection with Lyme does not create protective immunity, so a dog can contract Lyme disease more than once.
-This is called superinfection.
+Unfortunately, unlike some other diseases, infection with Lyme does not create protective immunity.
+That means a dog can contract Lyme disease more than once.

 Therefore, if your dog has tested positive for Lyme disease in the past, you are not off the hook.
-Talk with your vet about protecting your dog against another Lyme infection.
+We still need to take precautions to protect your dog against another Lyme infection.

 9. There is a vaccination for Lyme disease in dogs.